 Violations Might Not Always be Obvious

 Most FLSA violations are not as clear as being forced to work more than 40 hours in a week while being denied the time-and-a-half premium for each hour over 40 that was worked.
 The majority of Florida wage and hour violations — much like other types of violations — are subtle, and many employees have gone years being deprived of their well-earned cash because of that subtlety.
-Some common examples of wage theft are listed below.

 Employees are supposed to be compensated for the entire time they are furthering their employer’s business, even if it exceeds 40 hours a week.
 Yet, some employers require their employees to perform work either before clocking in or after clocking out.